Ismas/arturcon/README.md

 # How it works

-ArturiCON works by reading BeatStep MIDI input, and asigning note values to actions.
+ArturCON works by reading BeatStep MIDI input, and asigning note values to actions.
 For this all pads should be assigned to "General" channel and each pad configured to play one note.
 You don't have to do this as the script does it for you.
-AFAIK this will not modify your stored configuration, so just stop Arturicon, recall a config and .
+AFAIK this will not modify your stored configuration, so just stop Arturcon, recall a config and your are done.

 # TODOs
 * Make something with the pots
 * ?

 # Bugs
-* Sometimes the first letter of a string is not recognized as uppercase.
+* Sometimes at the actions the first letter of a string is not recognized as uppercase.
 In that case do [ kk.shift, "r", kk.shift, "est of the string"]
 * Sure, many.
 Just tell me.

 ## Contributing